ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-03/lab-preparation-and-logistics.md

 ![](media/ocpheading.png)
-# Lab Preparation and Logistics
+# Class of SE - HOL Lab Preparation

 Were going to review the set-up requirements and how to gain access to the Oracle Cloud.